run2bizdocs/documentation/en-us/docs/4biz-helium/processes/overview.md

 Agile is the new normal.
 Adapting quickly is almost obligatory.

-CITSmart is designed to move departments and people in an agile concept, without forgetting the human factor, towards the goals established by each organization.
+4biz is designed to move departments and people in an agile concept, without forgetting the human factor, towards the goals established by each organization.
 We believe that more than speed, the important thing is to have consistency in movement.

-The future vision of CITSmart is based on 4 pillars: **People, Processes, Experiences and Results.**
+The future vision of 4biz is based on 4 pillars: **People, Processes, Experiences and Results.**

 | **Pillar**      | Our view                                                                                                                                                                                                                                                                                                                              |